image

 Body Copy

-Flea eggs and larvae are pretty small and so are hard to spot.
-If there’s a home infestation, we might just see things that look like grains of sand or salt, or little white caterpillars on the floor or other places our pets go, such as their bed or a sofa.
+Flea eggs and larvae are pretty small and hard to spot.
+If there’s a home infestation, you might just see things that look like grains of sand or salt, or little white caterpillars on the floor or other places our pets go, such as their bed or a sofa.

 The things that look like little grains of sand will be flea eggs.
 They’re white, oval and only about half a millimetre long, so it’s easy to mistake them for a bit of dry skin or something less harmful than a flea egg.